xslittlegrass/CarND-Vehicle-Detection/README.md

 ## Discussion

 The YOLO is known to be fast.
 In the original paper, the tiny-YOLO is reported to work at nearly 200 FPS on a powerful desktop GPU.
 In this project, the video is processed on a Tesla K20Xm and the rate is about 19FS without batch processing.
-In the result video, we see the localization error is relatively large in some frames, where only some portion of the car is in the bounding box.
-This large localization error is a known issue for YOLO, since the bounding box are directly generated from the network.
-For future work, a version 2  YOLO network may reduce the localization errors.

 ## Reference